-Furthermore, the Council made several modifications to the mandate of UNAMI with regard to electoral preparation, humanitarian support, gender mainstreaming and support for regional dialogue and dialogue between the national Government and the Kurdistan Regional Government.
-Specifically, the Council tasked the Mission with advising, supporting and assisting the Government, the Independent High Electoral Commission and other Iraqi institutions with efforts to strengthen electoral preparation and processes.196 The Council provided that, in its support for regional dialogue and cooperation, the Mission should include dialogue on the adverse impacts of climate change, in particular those contributing to desertification and drought.197 Furthermore, the Council requested UNAMI to promote, support and facilitate the transition of humanitarian services to government systems and timely access to legal assistance and civil documentation for internally displaced persons and displaced Iraqis in the Syrian Arab Republic.198 Regarding gender mainstreaming, the Council requested UNAMI to advise and assist the Government to ensure the full, equal and meaningful participation and involvement of women at all levels of decision-making.199 The Council further requested UNAMI to actively support the Government of Iraq and the Kurdistan Regional Government to work together and engage in regular and structured dialogue in order to resolve outstanding issues, including security provisions, budgetary arrangements and the management of the country's oil and gas resources, and to implement existing agreements, including the 2020 Sinjar Agreement.200 The Council also reiterated the remaining tasks of UNAMI concerning the support for constitutional review, security sector reform, the provision of basic services, economic reform, capacity-building and the coordination of humanitarian assistance, promoting human rights and child protection, as outlined in resolution 2576 (2021).201
+efforts to strengthen electoral preparation and processes.
+With respect to the Mission's support for regional dialogue and cooperation, the Council provided that this should include dialogue on the adverse impacts of climate change, in particular those contributing to desertification and drought.
+Furthermore, the Council requested UNAMI to promote, support and facilitate the transition of humanitarian services to Government systems and the timely access to legal assistance and civil documentation for internally displaced persons and displaced Iragis in the Syrian Arab Republic.
+Regarding gender mainstreaming, the Council requested UNAMI to advise and assist the Government to ensure the full, equal and meaningful participation and involvement of women at all levels of decision-making.
+The Council further requested UNAMI to actively support the Government of Iraq and the Kurdistan regional government to work together and engage in regular and structured dialogue in order to resolve outstanding issues, including security provisions, budgetary arrangements and the management of Iraq's oil and gas resources, and to implement existing agreements, including the 2020 Sinjar Agreement.
+The Council also reiterated the remaining tasks of UNAMI concerning the support for constitutional review, security sector reform, the provision of basic services, economic reform, capacity-building and the coordination of humanitarian assistance, promoting human rights and child protection, as outlined in resolution 2576 (2021).

-Lastly, the Council expressed its intention to review the mandate and reporting cycle of UNAMI by 31 May 2023, or sooner, if requested by the Government of Iraq.202
+Finally, the Council expressed its intention to review the mandate and reporting cycle of UNAMI by 31 May 2023, or sooner, if requested by the Government of Iraq.